Learning distributed representations with efficient SoftMax normalization: Main result

-\end{theorem} Theorem~\ref{prop:distr} assumes the loosest type of convergence and shows that under the assumptions of Theorem~\ref{prop:concentration} it implies the convergence in expectation.
-The theorem can be easily extended for $X = Y$, also in this case.
-Combining Theorems~\ref{prop:concentration}, \ref{prop:distr}, in the large $m$ limit, we thus obtain an integral expression to which $Z_i/m$ converges, under mild assumptions.
-With no additional hypotheses, however, the integral can still not be solved.
-We thus proceed by introducing a parametric approximation of $f_i$, denoted with $\tilde{f}_i$.
+Equation~\eqref{eq:concentration} gives a tractable expression of the random variable $Z_i$, but it cannot be solved without additional hypotheses.
+We thus proceed by introducing a variational approximation of $f_i$, denoted with $\tilde{f}_i$.
 Thanks to Theorem~\ref{prop:distr}, the goodness of this approximation only needs to hold in distribution sense, \ie the cumulative density functions of $f_i$ and $\tilde{f}_i$ should be close.
-We choose to write $\tilde{f}_i$ as a mixture of $\kappa$ Gaussians since they are capable of approximating density functions with an arbitrary small error, provided $\kappa$ is large enough \cite{Goodfellow-et-al-2016}.
-Recalling that $f_i$ is the distribution of a scalar product -- \ie a sum of random variables -- we expect that for $d$ large enough, this distribution will be well approximated by the Gaussian mixture for even small $\kappa$ values.
+We choose to write $\tilde{f}_i$ as a Gaussian distribution.
+Recalling that $f_i$ is the distribution of a scalar product -- \ie a sum of random variables -- we expect that for $d$ large enough, it is well approximated by the normal distribution.
 As shown in Section~\ref{sec:validation}, the empirical evidence confirms the goodness of this approximation on real data.
+We denote with $\bm{\mu}, \Omega$ the mean and covariance of $\bm{y}$ and with $\mathbb{E}[\cdot]$ the expectation over $\bm{y}$.
+We obtain $\E[\bm{x}_i^T\bm{y}] = \bm{x}_i^T\bm{\mu}$ and $\mathbb{V}[\bm{x}_i^T\bm{y}] = \bm{x}_i^T\Omega\bm{x}_i$ and write